So, we’ve debunked some common EV misconceptions to help you charge ahead with confidence.

-INDRA’s Smart PRO and Smart Pioneer chargers not only look great, they’re packed with smart tech features to help you save money by charging at off-peak times and also even help the Grid manage energy demand.
+INDRA’s Smart PRO chargers not only look great, they’re packed with smart tech features to help you save money by charging at off-peak times and also even help the Grid manage energy demand.

 Visit our beginners guide to EV Charging to find out more.

 2. An EV charger is hard to use